 Herding oil at the surface: Surface collecting agents in oil spill response

-Join us to learn about surface collecting agents (SCAs) – compounds that can be used to herd oil during emergency response operations.
-Speakers will cover the history, science, and logistics of using SCAs during an oil spill.
-Complementary oil spill response techniques, as well as advances in developing the next generation of chemical herders, will also be covered.
-Held in conjunction with the Southeastern Louisiana Area Committee meeting, this seminar is free & open to the public and includes a free networking lunch attendees registered by March 5 – a great way to get to know folks from emergency response and other sectors.
-This seminar will be live-streamed the day of the event beginning at 12:45 for those who cannot attend in person.
+This event, held in conjunction with the Southeastern Louisiana Area Committee meeting, covered surface collecting agents (SCAs) – compounds that can be used to herd oil during emergency response operations.
+Speakers covered the history, science, and logistics of using SCAs during an oil spill.
+Complementary oil spill response techniques, as well as advances in developing the next generation of chemical herders, were also discussed.
+Click here to see the agenda.

 Featured image: Pelicans in flight over the Gulf of Mexico.
 (Vanessa Wirth)